EvertonTomalok/tf-infra/modules/cloud-function/README.md

 # Cloud Function Module

+> **Note**: This repository is not open to contributions.
+Please do not submit pull requests.

 This module creates a Google Cloud Function (2nd gen) with HTTP trigger and configurable options.

 ## Features